Please be advised that this site is not affiliated with the Service Canada office.

 EI Reconsideration Process

 If you disagree with EI processing’s decision on your claim, you may file a reconsideration request.
-Below are the most common reason for filing a reconsideration.
+Below are the most common reasons for filing a reconsideration.

 • EI benefits have been refused